rosicrucianom/rosicrucianom.github.io/omyeowamsom.md

 ![Master with kondor](/assets/img/master_with_kondor.jpg)

-_There is no possible contradiction between the Teachers of wide-awake conscience_.
+_"There is no possible contradiction between the Teachers of wide-awake conscience.
-They are the Truth.
+They are the Truth."_

-A Master does not follow the teachings of this or that religion.
-He knows them, he has lived them and he has experienced them.
-A Master doesn´t follow the sacred writting´s dead letters.
-On the contrary, he lives them.
-A true Master doesn´t follow any religion.
-The master conduces, guides and orientates the religious.
-He´s a superior Man, he goes beyond time, space and eternity.

-The verb of their lips is luminous, igneous, tangible, real.
-They could be decapitated as John the Baptist was, but in them the verb will continue.
+## Letter by V. M. "OM" Sao Paulo, 01-30-1981

 A Master is not a courtier of religions, he is their JUDGE.
 To be a courtier of religions is more vile than to be a courtier of a CAPITAL.

+A Master does not follow the teachings of this or that religion.
+He knows them, he lives them and experiences them.

 Those unable to experience the truth seek a philosophy, a "science" or a religion.
-This ends up being superficial.
-They persue the virtue of the accommodating, of the concubinage.
+This ends up being superficial, they persue the virtue of the actors, of the concubinage, these are offerings to death.

+THE MASTER does not follow the dead sap of the "sacred" scriptures, on the contrary, _with fire he gives them life_.

+A true Master does not follow any religion.
+The Master leads, guides and orients the religious.

+He is a superior man, he goes beyond time, space and eternity.

-The Gods have made the man.
-The MASTER is made in God.
-The master is a God.
-God is in the Master.
+The Gods have made Man.
+THE MASTER is made in GOD.
+THE MASTER IS GOD.
+GOD IS IN THE MASTER.

-The star of Bethlehem announces the birth of the TEACHER.
+The star of Bethlehem announces the birth of the MASTER.
+There is no contradiction possible between the Masters of AWAKENED consciousness.
+They ARE THE TRUTH.

+THE VERB on their lips is luminous, igneous, tangible, real;
+They could be beheaded as John THE BAPTIST, but in THEM the Word lives.

-The Master is before his time, he is in his time and goes beyond his time.
+A MASTER IS before his time, IS in his time and IS beyond his time,
-He will be ahead to the century in science, and to the millenium in conscience.
+he is ahead to the century in science, and to the millenium in conscience.

-It´s because of the MASTER that the Initiates orientates, and for him, that the aspirants guides themselves to the LIGHT and the TRUTH.
+It´s by THE MASTER that the Initiates orient themselves and by Him that the aspirants to the LIGHT and the TRUTH are guided.

 YEO WAMS OM = J u a n
 VERB THAT CREATES = Verb made flesh